reactioncommerce/reaction-docs/developer/architecture/metadata.md

 # SEO and Metadata

-Basic meta tag data is inserted by the `Router.DocHead.init` method which uses the `dom` core package to manipulate `document.head`.
+Basic meta tag data is inserted by the `MetaData.init` method which uses the `dom` core package to manipulate `document.head`.

 Add additional meta objects using `Reaction.DOM.setMetaTag` as detailed below.